 Another equally popular dining option was Yun House, the Chinese restaurant on the 6th floor.
 I heard that reservations for their popular Dim Sum lunches during the weekends require bookings in advance, despite the hotel being newly opened!
 Luckily, I went for dinner instead and enjoyed a nice four-course meal of black garlic soup, fried mantis shrimps, lobster noodles, and a mango cream dessert with vanilla ice cream.
 I really enjoyed the dinner while overlooking the KLCC park at night, where there was a musical fountain show.

 I also found time to visit Bar Trigona, the gorgeous bar located behind The Lounge.
 The bar was named after a native stingless bee.
 Drawing on that, the bar incorporates local, sustainable ingredients, especially various types of honey, in their house specialty cocktails, which were delicious and refreshing.
 The charming bartender even poured a few small dials of the different types of honey that they used and offered me a guided honey tasting!
 I never knew honey could taste so different and complex, and walked away impressed and maybe a bit tipsy…

 I checked out after two nights at the Four Seasons Kuala Lumpur.
-I left with a heavy heart but had great satisfaction knowing that the hotel has already done a wonderful job in setting the new benchmark for luxury hotels in Kuala Lumpur.
+I left with a heavy heart but was satisfied knowing that the hotel has done a wonderful job setting the new benchmark for luxury hotels in Kuala Lumpur.
 I wholeheartedly recommend those who are seeking and accustomed to the finest things in life to stay here!

 Note: Benefits offered correct at the time of writing but may be amended at discretion of the vendor.
 Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.